 The customer must gain the confidence that you are sincere in your feelings and want to help you in finding a feasible solution.
 Be specific about the problem when you want to apologize to a customer.
 It is your understanding and compassionate manner that will ultimately prove a blessing and show the customer your intent to solve the issue.

-4) Take responsibility
+4) Take full responsibility

 When you are dealing with an irate and dissatisfied customer you are a representative of your organization and not just a single entity.
 Act accordingly because it is your action that will determine his reaction.
 He already has a preconceived notion about the company because of a bad experience and if your behavior is not up to the mark his anger is going to escalate.

 It does not matter that you personally have not caused the issue.
 The customer wants someone in the company to take responsibility and then make a viable gesture.
-If you are a figure of authority here then you need to understand the problem, empathize with the customer, say a genuine sorry and own the responsibility of the mishap.
+If you are a figure of authority here then you need to understand the problem, empathize with the customer, say a genuine sorry and own the responsibility for the mishap.

 5) Be sincere in your efforts

 Some employees say sorry so that the customer will go away and let go of that problem.
-They actually do not mean that sorry it is only to show the management that you have made the effort but the customer is not willing to let go of the matter.
+They actually do not mean that sorry, it is only to show the management that you have made the effort but the customer is not willing to let go of the matter.

 A sorry without any genuine feelings is an excuse and a word without any meaning.
 When you apologize to a customer be sincere in your efforts and show him by your actions that you mean it.

-6) Offer explanation, not an excuse
+6) Your apology emails should offer an explanation, not an excuse

-Things can go wrong for various reasons and it is the customers right to demand an appropriate explanation from the company.
+Things can go wrong for various reasons and it is the customer’s right to demand an appropriate explanation from the company.
 Every customer wants transparency and the need, to be honest.
 Be straightforward and give the customer an appropriate explanation.
 Apologize to a customer and clarify the situation so that your thoughtfulness comes across to the customer.

-7) Finding an appropriate solution
+7) Finding an appropriate solution with personalized responses

 Apologies even though a sincere one is not an answer to any problem instead find an appropriate solution.
-The actual fact is that the customer approached your company because besides a sorry he wanted something else.
+The fact is that the customer approached your company because besides a sorry he wanted something else.
 Now it is up to you to give him what he wants.

-Suppose you are not in a position to meet his demands and then what will you do.
+Suppose you are not in a position to meet his demands and then what will you do?
 Just find a viable alternative that will find favor with both of you so that everyone can make peace and move forward.
 Making amends is a way to apologize to a customer for the wrong-doing that has been committed unintentionally,

-8) Offer compensation
+8) Offer compensation promptly